hpc-maths/samurai/doc/source/tutorial/graduation_case_3.rst

     ca[start_level] = {start_level, box};

-We first create a box of integers that contains the indices of the domain and then we create the `start_level` of the `CellArray` from this box.
+We first create a box of integers that contains the indices of the domain and then we create the `start_level` of the :cpp:class:`samurai::CellArray` from this box.

 Now, we want to apply our criteria on this mesh to tag cells to refine if the criteria is true.
 We will apply the `for_each_cell` function for that.